-We will accept an appeal against the panel's response within a total of 30 working days from the date of our formal outcome letter.
+Where a complaint has been reviewed and concluded by CPCAB, we will accept an appeal against the panel's response within a total of 30 working days from the date of our formal outcome letter.
+You should raise your appeal in writing giving clear reasons for appealing against the panel's initial handling of the complaint with evidence to support your reason(s) for appeal.
 The appeal will be heard by a panel of staff not previously involved in the complaint and will determine whether the correct processes were followed.
 The same time scales for the appeal will apply as for the original complaint (see section 6).
-You should give clear reasons for appealing against the panel's initial handling of the complaint.
 There is no fee for an appeal made in respect of a complaint panel outcome.